-The area surrounding the site is already developed to an extent by other buildings and the redevelopment as proposed will not have a harmful impact upon the undeveloped character of the coast.
+The area surrounding the site is already developed to an extent by other buildings and the redevelopment as proposed will not have a harmful impact upon the undeveloped character of the Heritage Coast.
 The success of this design approach is dependent on the quality of material finishes and a condition is therefore imposed requesting samples of finish materials prior to their installation.
 Similarly, the scheme proposes a well-considered landscaping scheme which mitigates for the loss of felled trees and will further and demonstrably assimilate the development into the site.

-Impact upon the South Devon AONB
+Impact upon the Heritage Coast and South Devon AONB

 The application site is situated within the South Devon Area of Outstanding Natural Beauty, which is a land designation afforded the highest status of protection by local and national planning policy and by the Local Planning Authority.
+It is also within the Heritage Coast, a designation protected by local and national policy in its own right.
+The Heritage Coast designation seeks to protect the undeveloped quality of the coast line and improve accessibility.
+Any adverse impact on the Heritage Coast needs to be afforded significant weight.

-The existing building, owing to its degraded and abandoned state, is considered by officers to provide a negative visual contribution to the local context and wider AONB.

-Officers have carefully consider the response from the AONB unit but respectfully disagree with elements of its findings and respond as follows:
+The existing building, owing to its degraded and abandoned state, is considered by officers to provide a negative visual contribution to the local context, Heritage Coast and wider AONB.
+Officers have carefully considered the response from the AONB unit but respectfully disagree with elements of its findings and respond as follows:

-'The mass, bulk, design and prominent location of the proposed buildings constitutes an over-development of the site and would dominate the beach head.
+'The mass, bulk, design and prominent location of the proposed buildings constitutes an overdevelopment of the site and would dominate the beach head.
 The proposed buildings including one of 5 storeys above an elevated base, would appear as over-bearing to beach goers on South Sands itself and dominate views of the cove on approach from the water.'

-Officer believe that the built form is on an adequate ratio of the site, avoiding overdevelopment of the plot.
+Officers believe that the built form is on an adequate ratio of the site, avoiding overdevelopment of the plot.
 Officers do not agree that the scheme will dominate the beach head as the new elements, particularly the middle section, are both set back into the site.
 The setting back of these elements aid the assimilation of the proposal into the site and its surroundings and this is further accomplished both by a high quality and well considered materials palette, and through the provision of appropriate landscaping.
+This is not an undeveloped site, and its degraded state is harmful to the Heritage Coast Designation.
+The proposal serves the dual purpose of providing a high quality redevelopment well considered within the Heritage Coast setting whilst allowing accommodation within a reopened hotel and 5 public car parking spaces controlled through the planning system.